shedwyn/bias-tracker/Proposal_formal.md

 ### Back-End
 #### SQL

+#### Django
+    * Assist JS with some of the execution of the graphs and charts
+    * will be web interface to SQL
      * create multiple relational databases
         * user names
         * incidents (related to 2 users)
     * not sure how this will relate to Python and data mining -